fhamborg/Giveme5W1H/README.md

 # GiveMe5W

-GiveMe5W is a state of the art open-source 5W Question Answering system for news articles.
+GiveMe5W(1H) is a state of the art open-source 5W Question Answering system for news articles.
 It can either be used through a simple RESTapi or directly included in existing Python projects.
 Depending on the configuration GiveMe5W parses each document for the answers to the following  questions:

 * **Who** is involved?
 * **What** happened?
 * **Where** did it take place?
 * **When** did it happen?
 * **Why** did it happen?
+* **How** did it happen?

 ## Getting started
 Before you can use GiveMe5W, you need to make sure you have a CoreNLP-server up and running.